Ratio of Debt-to-Income

 The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
 Recurring debt includes things like auto/boat loans, child support and credit card payments.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to help you pre-qualify to determine how large a mortgage you can afford.

 Advanced Mortgage, Inc. can answer questions about these ratios and many others.
 Give us a call at (972)991-0080.